haydnv/tinychain/README.md

 ## Getting started

-The easiest way to get started is to download the latest release from GitHub here: https://github.com/haydnv/tinychain/releases
+The easiest way to get started is to download the latest release from GitHub here: https://github.com/haydnv/tinychain/releases.
+Binary releases are currently only available for 64-bit x86 Linux (you should be able to build from source on other architectures, but this has not been tested).

-Alternately, if you use the Rust programming language, you can also install Tinychain on any platform by running `cargo install tinychain`.
+If you use the Rust programming language, you can install Tinychain on any platform by running `cargo install tinychain`.

-Tinychain is currently only available for 64-bit Linux (you should be able to build from source on other architectures, but this has not been tested).

 Try this "Hello, World!" program: